Laura6826/computer_infrastructure_assignments/README.md

 ## How to run the Notebook

-### Using Using Visual Studio Code & Anaconda or GitHub Codespaces
+### Using Visual Studio Code & Anaconda or GitHub Codespaces

 1. **Clone the Repository**: